krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

     sets the minimum number of character classes allowed in a password

 **-history** *number*
     sets the number of past keys kept for a principal.
-This option is not supported for LDAP database
+This option is not supported with the LDAP KDC database module.

 **-maxfailure** *maxnumber*
     sets the maximum number of authentication failures before the